pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 Now, let's add initial setup for our job.
 It's a process that will execute commands that we'll define later.
-In this guide, we'll choose to use Ubuntu 18.04:
+In this guide, we'll use Ubuntu 18.04:

 .. literalinclude:: github-actions-ci-cd-sample/publish-to-test-pypi.yml
    :language: yaml